MythTV Ubuntu Installation Guide

 Select (New capture card).
 For a DVB card, change the Card Type to "DVB DTV capture card (v3.x)".
 It should detect it and show your card details.

-If you have two cards or a dual tuner, repeat this step, changing the DVB Card Number to 1.
+If you have two cards or a dual tuner, repeat the above steps, changing the DVB Card Number to 1.

 Video Source